Christofferos/Chess/README.md

 <img src="assets/UndoMove.png" alt="UndoMove" style="width: 200px">

-# Technical Details
+# GCP & Github & CI/CD

-Deployed with Public Cloud provider (hyperscaler) GCP via App Engine on this link
+Deployed via GCP (Public Cloud provider - hyperscaler) with the **App Engine** service on this link

 - https://eitcbmdemotest-63867.ew.r.appspot.com/ (Posted 25th Jan)

+Deployed app to **Cloud Run** an alternative to App Engine with better down-scaling with low traffic.

+Created CI/CD pipeline with **Cloud Build** and Build Triggers connected to Github branches.

+Developed **Pub/Sub** and **Cloud Functions** to notify an email address when a user signs up to the application.

 ## TODO-LIST (TRACE PROGRESS):